|

 b.
 There is something decidedly different about coldly and calculatedly

-putting an innocent person to death when compared to an
+putting an innocent person to death when compared to an innocent

-would ever do such a thing.
+ever do such a thing.

-And if we claim that it is morally acceptable for the all-powerful state to put to
+And if we claim that it is morally acceptable for the all-powerful state to

-death innocent others, then we are claiming that it is morally acceptable for the
+put to death innocent others, then we are claiming that it is

 And, surely, nothing could be more stupid than to allow an all-powerful state

-to act like a cruel psychopath!
+to act like a cruel psychopath.

 And how Dennis can possibly equate morally such a horror to those deaths that